-Azuma is author of Between Two Empires: Race, History, and Transnationalism in Japanese America (Oxford University Press, 2005), which won the Theodore Saloutos Award from the Immigration and Ethnic History Society, the Honorable Mention in the Frederick Jackson Turner Award by the Organization of American Historians and a History Book Award from the Association for Asian American Studies, as well as a Hiroshi Shimizu book prize from the Japanese Association of American Studies.
-With Professor Gordon H. Chang of Stanford, Azuma also co-edited Yuji Ichioka, Before Internment: Essays in Prewar Japanese American History (Stanford University Press, 2006)--recipient of the Honorable Mention in the History Book Award from the Association for Asian American Studies.
-Azuma has published over a dozen peer-reviewed academic articles; recently his articles have appeared in the Journal of American History , Journal of Asian Studies , Pacific Historical Review and Journal of American-East Asian Relations .
-Starting in 2009, he is co-editor of the Asian American Studies book series at the University of Illinois Press .
-He also serves as a member of the Executive Board of the Immigration and Ethnic History Society, and of the Editorial Board for the Journal of American Ethnic History.
+Azuma is author of two monographs and two co-edited books.
+In 2019, he published In Search of Our Frontier: Japanese America and Settler Colonialism in the Construction of Japan’s Borderless Empire (University of California Press), which received the John K. Fairbank Prize in East Asian History from the American Historical Association.
+Azuma also authored Between Two Empires: Race, History, and Transnationalism in Japanese America (Oxford University Press, 2005), which won the Theodore Saloutos Award from the Immigration and Ethnic History Society, the Honorable Mention in the Frederick Jackson Turner Award by the Organization of American Historians (OAH), and the History Book Award from the Association for Asian American Studies, as well as the Hiroshi Shimizu Book Prize from the Japanese Association of American Studies.
+In 2006, with Professor Gordon H. Chang of Stanford, Azuma co-edited Yuji Ichioka, Before Internment: Essays in Prewar Japanese American History (Stanford University Press)—recipient of the Honorable Mention in the History Book Award from the Association for Asian American Studies.
+All these books were translated and published in Japanese.
+Azuma also co-edited the Oxford Handbook of Asian American History (Oxford University Press, 2016/2020) with UCLA Professor and Associate Provost David K. Yoo.

-- HIST 155 Introduction to Asian American History
+HIST 155: Introduction to Asian American History

-- HIST 354 American Expansion into the Pacific
+HIST 354: American Expansion in the Pacific

-- HIST 374 Japanese American History
+HIST 374: Diplomacy and Japanese American History